PilarczykM/LeetCode-Questions/README.md

 ### Todo:
-- Add eslint formatting check for github action
+- Add eslint formatting check for github action.
-- Fail PR if test or linting does not pass
+- Fail PR if test or linting does not pass.